Everest Base Camp By Road Overview

 - Reach the vantage point of the trek - Kala Patthar(5643 meters) to peek into Everest

 - Observe diverse vegetations - rhododendron, pine, oaks, magnolia, and many others

 - Be in Sagarmatha National Park and maybe glimpses of rare animals like snow leopard, red panda, etc.

 - Stunning Takshindo La passes at 3071 meters.

 Generally, hiking to Everest Base Camp is difficult due to the high elevation and steep trail that extends the distance beyond 130 km.
 Due to the elevation greater than 5000 meters and weather conditions at such a high altitude, it won’t be wrong to say trekking by road is categorized as moderate to difficult in terms of difficulty.

 Altitude sickness is one of the factors in a high-altitude trek like this one.
-This trek, however, has the advantage as ltitude sickness bothers people less during this trek via road.
-Nevertheless, we highly recommend you to be prepared mentally and physically for this trek.
+This trek, however, has the advantage as altitude sickness bothers people less during this trek via road.
+Nevertheless, we highly recommend you be prepared mentally and physically for this trek.

-Even though this trek doesn’t require you to be a professional athlete, this trek can be fairly challenging if you are completely new in the field of intense walking and would help if you some prior experience walking on uneven terrains.
+Even though this trek doesn’t require you to be a professional athlete, this trek can be fairly challenging if you are completely new in the field of intense walking, and would help if you had some prior experience walking on uneven terrains.